 And make the most of the season’s harvest.
 Ritucharya is the term for eating seasonally in the ancient Indian practice of Ayurveda and science has proved that choosing vegetables in season just makes sense.
 One study found that the Vitamin C content of broccoli grown in its peak season had a far higher content than the broccoli harvested in spring.
 Look to a kaleidoscope of healthy ingredients - the more colourful the food, the more of a skin-nourishing punch of antioxidants they will contain.
 Pumpkins, cranberries, kale, red cabbage, apples, blackberries and butternut squash are just a few of the in-season autumn superfoods.

-This may seem the exact opposite of what your body may be craving, but hot water is incredibly dehydrating, stripping your skin of its natural protective oils.
-Try to turn down the heat to a more tepid temperature, but if you really can't resist a hot shower, keep it short and choose an oil-based shower gel to give your skin that burst of protective moisture.
+Washing your face morning and night with hot water is incredibly dehydrating, stripping your skin of its natural protective oils.
+Try to turn down the heat to a more tepid temperature, but if you really can't resist a hot cleanse, keep it short and choose a balm cleanser to give your skin that burst of protective moisture.

 Okay, the skin from the neck down might be covered in cosy layers but that doesn’t mean it should be neglected.
 The best body lotions are quick, effective and don't feel like a huge chore to use.
 The Ritual of Ayurveda body cream sinks in fast to replenish your moisture balance with its infusion of sweet almond oil.
 Plus, the formula supports the skin barrier, locking in moisture throughout the day.